 Moving is rough.

 I feel like I have been on an emotional roller coaster the last few months.
 With the joy and sadness of selling our home to long days of driving across the country to finally beginning to feel like we have found our new home.
-It sure brings an array of emotion or maybe I’m just pregnant (just kidding).
+It sure brings an array of emotions or maybe I’m just pregnant (just kidding).

 I have learned through being in the military that you remember the good and forget the bad.
 I only remember the good stuff from Afghanistan and I didn’t really remember what it was like to be in a place where you have to redecorate and find a new everything.